abregado/champions-combat/_chapters/rules.md

 ## Scoring Phase
 For each hit the active player gains one Score token.
-If they have a total of 5 Score token, then they immediately win the game.
+If they have a total of 5 Score tokens, then they immediately win the game.

 # Power token effects